equinor/witsml-explorer/Docs/OAUTH.md

 ## System user credentials flow

 1. End user visits Witsml Explorer.
-2. The end user is redirected to login with the configured OAuth2 Authorization server (Azure AD).
+2. The end user is redirected to login with OpenID Connect (Azure AD).
-3. Witsml Explorer fetches the initial Serverlist from DB.
-When OAuth2 is enabled both in the frontend and backend, retrieving the serverlist will only be available for logged in users.
+3. Witsml Explorer fetches the initial server list from DB.
+When OAuth2 is enabled both in the frontend and backend, retrieving the server list will only be available for users logged in with OpenID.
 Similarly Create, Update and Delete of servers will be reserved for users with role `admin`.
-A list of available users will be returned for every server.
-These are previously logged in users and/or a system user.
+A list of available WITSML users will be returned for every server.
+These are previously logged in WITSML users for the given OpenID user and/or a system user.
 4. When one of the user roles and server roles overlap, the backend fetches system credentials from `Azure Keyvault` for this witsml server.
 5. The user queries a server with an available system user, by specifying them respectively in the `WitsmlTargetServer` and `WitsmlTargetUsername` headers.
 API routes that handle two servers include `WitsmlSourceServer` and `WitsmlSourceUsername` headers as well.
 The backend will check the received `Bearer` JWT token for `app-roles`.
 This in turn will be checked against the configured `roles` for the server to retrieve the system credentials.
 6. The server will now forward the query to the witsml server using `Basic` authorization with system credentials fetched from step 4.
 The resulting list of wells will then be passed back to the frontend.